christianwach/civicrm-wp-member-sync/README.md

 **Note:** This plugin can sync membership on user login, user logout and on a scheduled basis.
 It can also sync a user's role when the membership is added, edited or deleted in *CiviCRM*.

+###### New in version 0.4.2 ######

+If you have a large number of Membership Types, you can add the following code to your `wp-config.php` file:

+`define( 'CIVI_WP_MEMBER_SYNC_MULTIPLE', true );`

+This will allow you to select multiple Membership Types when adding an Association Rule.
+When saved, one Rule will be created for each of the selected Membership Types.
+This could save a lot of time in setting up your Association Rules.
+Thanks to [Foxpress Design](https://design.foxpress.io/) for funding this upgrade.

 ###### Working with Capabilities ######

 * Visit the plugin's admin page at "Settings" --> "CiviCRM WordPress Member Sync".